60East/amps-blog-web-grid-bake-off/fancy-grid/README.md

-## AMPS ag-Grid Demo
+## AMPS FancyGrid Demo

-This demo is intended to demonstrate how AMPS can be used as a data source for ag-Grid-based tables and information panels.
+This demo is intended to demonstrate how AMPS can be used as a data source for FancyGrid-based tables and information panels.